genedan/meetup_presentations/hdv_knitr/README.md

 knitr allows us to embed R code within Markdown documents.
 This combination of Markdown/R is then translated into html for display in web pages.

+You can immediately see in this example that knitr is useful for dynamic README files on github.

 The following code chunk loads the package UsingR which contains the dataset for our example:

 ```r